Snow in Florida

 Ice and snow as seen from an FDOT camera on the Bay Bridge in far northern Florida, following a winter storm on January 28–29, 2014.
 Much of the region experienced significant ice buildup (from freezing rain and sleet) followed by a light snowfall.

-It is very rare for snow to fall in the U.S. state of Florida, especially in the central and southern portions of the state.
-With the exception of the far northern areas of the state, most of the major cities in Florida have never recorded measurable snowfall, though trace amounts have been recorded, or flurries in the air observed few times each century.
+It is rare for snow to fall in the U.S. state of Florida, especially in the central and southern portions of the state.
+With the exception of the far northern areas of the state, most of the major cities in Florida have never recorded measurable snowfall, though trace amounts have been recorded, or flurries in the air observed, a few times each century.
 According to the National Weather Service, in the Florida Keys and Key West there is no known occurrence of snow flurries since the European colonization of the region more than 300 years ago.
-In Miami, Fort Lauderdale, and West Palm Beach there has been only one known report of snow flurries observed in the air in more than 200 years; this occurred in January 1977.
+In Miami, Fort Lauderdale, and West Palm Beach there has been only one report of snow flurries in the air in more than 200 years; this occurred in January 1977.

-Due to Florida's low latitude and subtropical climate, temperatures low enough to support significant snowfall are infrequent and their duration is fleeting.
+Due to Florida's low latitude and tropical and humid subtropical climate, temperatures low enough to support significant snowfall are infrequent and their duration is fleeting.
 In general, frost is more common than snow, requiring temperatures of 32 °F (0 °C) or less at 2 m above sea level, a cloudless sky, and a relative humidity of 65% or more.
-Generally, for snow to occur, the polar jet stream must move southward through Texas and into the Gulf of Mexico, with a stalled cold front across the southern portion of the state curving northeastward to combine freezing air into the frontal clouds.
-While light snowfall occurs a few times each decade across the northern panhandle of Florida, most of the state is too far south of the cold continental air masses responsible for generating snowfall in the rest of the country.
+Generally, for snow to occur in Florida, the polar jet stream must move southward through Texas and into the Gulf of Mexico, with a stalled cold front across the southern portion of the state curving northeastward to combine freezing air into the frontal clouds.
+While light snowfall occurs a few times each decade across the northern panhandle of Florida, most of the state is too far south of the cold continental air masses that are responsible for generating snowfall in the rest of the country.
 The mean maximum monthly snowfall in most parts of Florida is zero.
 The only other areas in the continental United States with this distinction are southern and southeast Texas (around McAllen and Houston) and parts of coastal Southern California and Southern Arizona at low elevations.

-Much of the known information on snow in Florida prior to 1900 is from climatological records provided by the National Weather Service meteorological station in Jacksonville, and information for other locations is sparse.
-The earliest recorded instance of snow in Florida occurred in 1774; being unaccustomed to snow, some Jacksonville residents called it "extraordinary white rain."
-The first White Christmas in northeastern Florida's history resulted from a snow event that occurred on December 23, 1989.
+Much of the known information on snow in Florida prior to 1900 is from climatological records provided by the National Weather Service meteorological station in Jacksonville; information for other locations is sparse.
+The earliest recorded instance of snow in Florida was in 1774; being unaccustomed to snow, some Jacksonville residents called it "extraordinary white rain".
+The first White Christmas in northeastern Florida's history resulted from snow that fell on December 23, 1989.